• Skip to main content

 Once the lid is removed you can turn up the heat to burn off the water and start to caramelize the onions for the french onion dip.

-• When you hear the onions start to sizzle, saute them stirring continuously, until the onions are fully caramelized (another 10 minutes or so).
+• When you hear the onions start to sizzle, sauté them, stirring continuously, until the onions are fully caramelized (another 10 minutes or so).

 For the most flavorful vegan french onion dip, be sure to fully caramelize the onions.

-• While the onions cook, add the raw cashew nuts to a small pan and cover with about an inch of water.
+• While the onions cook, add the 140 grams raw cashew nuts to a small pan and cover with about an inch of water.
 Bring the cashews to a boil and then set a timer for 2 minutes.
 When the timer goes off, turn off the heat and let the cashews cool to room temperature in the liquid.

 Boil the raw cashew nuts to soften them up.